dimasikson/K-Means-visualizer-web-app/README.md

 # 1. What is this project?

 This project is visualization tool for a popular unsupervised machine learning algorithm, K-Means clustering.
-This is a submission to the AlgoExpert SWE Project Contest Summer-Fall 2020.

 This project uses Spotify song data to group songs into clusters by similarity.
 You can select a song and visualize distributions of each parameter in up to 3 dimensions of the cluster it belongs to as well as other songs.